sebnitu/vrembem/packages/icon/README.md

 ### Markup

-The most basic imlementation of the icon component consists of the `icon` class applied to an svg element.
+The most basic implementation of the icon component consists of the `icon` class applied to an svg element.

 ```html
 <svg class="icon" role="img">